Capital Gains Tax on Real Estate and Home Sales

 Rental property sales

 One of the key steps when evaluating or selling an investment property is to calculate ROI on rental properties to determine the profitability and effectiveness of your investment strategies.
 The best way to maximize profits on the sale of a rental property is by enhancing its value.
-Consider renovating areas like the kitchen and bathroom, which offer the best ROIs.
+Consider making home improvements and renovating areas like the kitchen and bathroom, which offer the best ROIs.
 The timing of the sale is also crucial.
 Selling during a strong market phase or peak season can increase the selling price.

 Individuals selling investment properties can reduce their capital gains tax on the sale of a house using the 1031 exchange, which allows them to defer capital gains tax.
 You can push back your tax obligation by reinvesting the sale into a smaller property.